K\"ahler information manifolds of signal processing filters in weighted Hardy spaces: Theoretical backgrounds

 Similar to the Hardy space, analytic functions on the unit disk with $p=2$ are our main interest.
 In this case, the Sobolev norm of a Fourier-transformed function $f$ is expressed with

 where $f_s$ is the $s$-th Fourier coefficient.
 It is obvious that the Sobolev space $\mathcal{W}^{m,2}$ is the weighted Hardy space of $\omega_s=1+s^2+s^4+\cdots+s^{2m}$.

-The Dirichlet space is another example of weighted Hardy spaces.
+The Dirichlet space is also an example of weighted Hardy spaces.
 The Dirichlet space $\mathcal{D}$ is defined as the function space of the Dirichlet semi-norm given by

-where the domain $\Omega$ is the unit disk $\mathbb{D}$ in this paper.
-By the above definition of the Dirichlet semi-norm, the semi-norm of a Fourier-transformed function $f$ is represented with the Fourier coefficients in the form of
+where $\Omega$ is the unit disk $\mathbb{D}$ in this paper.
+By the definition of the Dirichlet semi-norm given above, the semi-norm of a Fourier-transformed function $f$ is represented with the Fourier coefficients in the form of

 and it is straightforward to confirm that the weight vector of the Dirichlet space is given by $\omega_s=s$ for a positive integer $s$.

 By plugging the weight vector of $\omega_s=s$ into Eq. (\ref{rep_kernel_whardy}), the reproducing kernel in the Dirichlet semi-norm space is given by